A Night in Dieppe

 “Are you humming food glorious food?” asked Ryan.

-Oh, for a hot sausage and mustard now!
-But like snuggling under my duvet, I had to zap these thoughts of food and bed.
-They might consume me, and insanity could take hold.
-I had to stay strong.
+Oh for a hot sausage and mustard now!
+I had to zap these thoughts or insanity could take hold.
 Holdfast was the Macleod family motto.
 I now knew what it meant.
-My uncle Gerard studied family trees and had worked out that we were descendants of Norwegian Viking king Og Macleod.
+My uncle Gerard studied family trees and had worked out that we were descendants of Norwegian viking king Og Macleod.
 Macleod meaning son of ugly.
-Something in my Viking ancestry stirred within me.
-It was Ugly Og’s voice I heard now in this time of need.
+Something in my Viking ancestry stirred within me and I could hear Ugly Og’s voice.

 It was no good.
 I was consumed by the fact I wasn’t consuming.